luciencd/luciencd.github.com/src/content/blog/first-post.md

  	- Not much standard deviation once you get to that bucket of features
  	- Yet if you actually took a magnifying glass to each unit in those buckets, you would find massive differences at very similar prices.
 Especially if there are multiple people with different wants.
  	- The more generic the feature the more it correlates.
- 	- The less generic less quanitfiable the feature the less it correlates.
+ 	- The less generic less quantifiable the feature the less it correlates.
  	- Consider a "noise pollution index": thats a very specific feature that is hard to measure, is not going to be included on a filter on zillow
  		- If you increased the price of a unit by 300 dollars a month because it had 0 noise pollution, that could be worth $300 to someone who works from home, but you would be excluding said unit from the market of units at $3000.
 And people looking at the advertisment are going to wonder why that apartment is overpriced.
 	- Take that into account!
 Apartments arent commodities, the market is semi-efficient, there are opportunities.